samsquire/ideas4/README.md

 I think everything can be subsumed into a compiler step: microservices, disks, database schema, clientside code, promise pipelining, ondisk/network serialisation

+Even your Kubernetes config, database indexes, database queries, communication and data access patterns should be inputs to the compiler.

 # 113. Direct view tracing

 Render code ran in a direct fashion.